Being creative and resourceful with money helps you get through the hard times.

 Necessary tools: Business accounts on social networks and/or seller accounts on e-commerce platforms

-How online reselling works.
+How online reselling works

-The concept of online reselling is simple: You buy products in bulk at low prices and resell them at higher prices to make a profit.
+Online reselling is simple: You buy products in bulk at low prices and resell them at higher prices to make a profit.

 This is why online reselling attracts aspiring entrepreneurs regardless of age, education, experience, and income status.
 No wonder—it’s so easy and cheap to start.
 An e-commerce business can be fully managed from home.

-Online buy-and-sell businesses in the Philippines are becoming profitable now more than ever.
+Online buy-and-sell businesses in the Philippines are becoming more profitable now than ever.
 More buyers are now getting essentials online—a growing trend expected to continue for the long haul.

 Here are some of the most in-demand products in the new normal: